WeTransfer/wt-api-docs/source/includes/_authorization.md

 }
 ```

-In case you send data that the server cannot handle (like an empty string for the API key, the response of will have a status code of `401`, and a body as follows:
+In case you send data that the server cannot handle (like an empty string for the API key) the response of will have a status code of `401`, and a body as follows:

 ```json
 {